By: Dr. Subrata Das

 7. Rao, S.L.,2001, Foreign investment in retail trade, Economic and Political Weekly, 36 ( 41) 389-392.

 8. India brand Equity Foundation, 2004, Apparel retail : Labelling the Indian market, www.ibef.org, 4.

 About the author:

-Dr. Subrata Das has done his Ph.D (1997) and M.Tech (1986) from the Textile Technology Department of I.I.T.Delhi after the successful completion of B.Sc(Tech) in Textile Technology(1983) from Calcutta University.
-He has around two decades of work experience in Shop floor, Research & Development, Quality Assurance and Teaching.
-Dr. Das has been abroad several times and has received special training in Social Accountability, Laboratory Management Systems and Excellence in Retail Store Operations.
+Dr. Subrata Das, did his Ph.D (1997) and M.Tech (1986) from the Textile Technology Department of I.I.T.Delhi after completion of B.Sc(Tech) in Textile Technology(1983) from Calcutta University.
+He is having around two decades of working experience in Shop floor, Research & Development, Quality Assurance and Teaching.
+Dr. Das had visited abroad several times and received special training in Social Accountability, Laboratory Management Systems and Excellence in Retail Store Operations.
 He has performed more than 100 audits in Bangladesh as a lead auditor in Social Compliance for reputed garment buyers throughout the globe.

-Dr. Das is currently heading the Consumer Testing Laboratories (India) Limited, Inc., Bangalore.
-He has around 75 publications in reputed national and international textile journals to his credit and has presented 20 technical papers in various national and international conferences.
-He is in the panel of referees of Indian Journal of Fibre and Textile Research.
-Dr Das has recently been empanelled as NABL assessor in Laboratory audit as per ISO/IEC 17025.
-You can contact him on: firstname.lastname@example.org
+Dr. Das is presently heading the Consumer Testing Laboratories (India) Limited, Inc., Bangalore.
+He has around 75 publications in reputed national and international textile journals and presented 20 technical papers in various national and international conferences.
+He is also in the panel of referees in Indian Journal of Fibre and Textile Research.

 To read more articles on Textile, Fashion, Apparel, Technology, Retail and General please visit www.fibre2fashion.com/industry-article